Carmelly212/test_creds/README.md

 use:
 ./encrypt.sh

-Script asks for usernmae and password:
+Script asks for username and password:
-- User name is stored in a variable
+- User name is stored in a variable.
 - Password is encrypted into a local file ---> encpass.txt

 ./decrypt.sh